LONDON MARKETS: U.K. Stocks Swept Lower As Insurers Come Under Pressure, Pound Climbs

 Irma hits insurers: Wednesday's session got under way with Hurricane Irma, described as a potentially catastrophic Category 5 storm (http://www.marketwatch.com/story/potentially-catastrophic-hurricane-irma-makes-landfall-in-the-caribbean-2017-09-06) in the Atlantic Ocean, hitting islands in the Caribbean and heading toward the Virgin Islands, Puerto Rico and Florida.

-Stock movers: In the banking group, Standard Chartered PLC (STAN.LN) were 0.6% lower and Royal Bank of Scotland PLC (RBS.LN) (RBS.LN) shed 1.1%.
-The decline for banks started Tuesday after Federal Reserve Governor Lael Brainard said the central bank may need to slow down (http://www.marketwatch.com/story/fed-may-have-to-slow-interest-rate-hikes-given-subdued-inflation-brainard-2017-09-05) interest-rate hikes.
+Stock movers: In the banking group, Standard Chartered PLC (STAN.LN) ended down by 0.8% and Royal Bank of Scotland PLC (RBS.LN) (RBS.LN) gave up 1.5%.
+The decline for banks started Tuesday after Federal Reserve Governor Lael Brainard said the central bank may need to slow down interest-rate hikes (http://www.marketwatch.com/story/fed-may-have-to-slow-interest-rate-hikes-given-subdued-inflation-brainard-2017-09-05).

 (END) Dow Jones Newswires